-5.3.7 Test 5: Day/night, frozen water-pack storage and power consumption:

-Application: Day/night and power consumption apply to all appliances.

-Frozen water-pack storage instructions apply only to combined appliances.

-Step 1: Incorporating the result from Test 4, allow the appliance to stabilize for a further 24 hours only with the water-pack freezing compartment filled equivalent to the final water-pack storage compartment capacity result from Test 4.

-Step 2: For further loading (see Step 6), label and stabilize additional water-packs at M: +27°C, T: +32°C, H: +43°C.

-Step 3: Beginning with a 12 hour day phase of a 24 hour solar cycle hold the temperature of the test chamber to M:+27°C, T:+32°C, H:+43°C, for a further 12 hours.
+- 5.3.8 Test 6: Day/night, frozen water-pack storage and power consumption - Application: Day/night and power consumption apply to all appliances.
+Frozen water-pack storage instructions apply only to combined appliances. - Power: Simulated solar power as clause 5.3.1. - Step 1: Incorporating the result from Test 5, allow the appliance to stabilize for a further 24 hours only with the water-pack freezing compartment filled equivalent to the final water-pack storage compartment capacity result from Test 5. - Step 2: For further loading (see Step 6), label and stabilize additional water-packs at M: +27°C, T: +32°C, H: +43°C. - Step 3: Beginning with a 12 hour day phase of a 24 hour solar cycle hold the temperature of the test chamber to M:+27°C, T:+32°C, H:+43°C, for a further 12 hours.
 Then lower the temperature to M:+10°C, T:+15°C, H:+25°C over a 3 hour period.
 Hold at M:+10°C, T:+15°C, H:+25°C for a further 9 hours.
-Next raise the ambient temperature to M:+27°C, T:+32°C, H:+43°C over a further 3 hour period.
+Next raise the ambient temperature to M:+27°C, T:+32°C, H:+43°C

+- over a further 3 hour period.
 Hold at M:+27°C, T:+32°C, H:+43°C for a further 9 hours.
-Repeat this simulated day-night cycle for five complete 24 hour solar cycles in total.

-Step 4: At the end of the first 12 hour night-time phase of a 24 hour solar cycle remove a minimum of 1.6 kg of packs and not less than 2.4 kg per 50 litres of gross freezer volume of packs from the freezer compartment.
-These packs will not be returned to the freezer at this time.

-Step 5: Record compartment temperatures every minute for the whole test.
-Measure electricity consumption and the cooling system duty cycle over the same test duration and report energy consumption in kWh/day, the percentage on-time over the 12 hour solar phase and graphically display on/off cycles.

-Step 6: At the end of the 12 hour solar day phase load water-packs which have been stabilized in accordance with Step 2.
-This loading replaces the packs removed in Step 4.

-Step 7: At the end of the next night phase, record each pack volume, location and condition (i.e. fully frozen or not fully frozen) per instructions in Annex 1- Fully frozen water-pack determination.
-Except for packs which are to be removed in Step 4, return packs to exact positions without delay5.

-Step 8: Repeat steps 3 to 7 until five complete day-night cycles have been completed.
+Repeat this simulated day-night cycle for five complete 24-hour solar cycles in total. - Step 4: At the end of the first 12-hour night-time phase of a 24-hour solar cycle remove a minimum of 1.6 kg of packs and not less than 2.4 kg per 50 litres of gross freezer volume of packs from the freezer compartment.
+These packs will not be returned to the freezer at this time. - Step 5: Record compartment temperatures every minute for the whole test.
+Measure electricity consumption and the cooling system duty cycle over the same test duration and report energy consumption in kWh/day, the percentage on-time over the 12-hour solar phase and graphically display on/off cycles. - Step 6: At the end of the 12-hour solar day phase load water-packs which have been stabilized in accordance with Step 2.
+This loading replaces the packs removed in Step 45. - Step 7: At the end of the next night phase, record each pack volume, location and condition (i.e. fully frozen or not fully frozen) per instructions in Annex 1- Fully frozen water-pack determination.
+Except for packs which are to be removed in Step 4, return packs to exact positions without delay5. - Step 8: Repeat steps 3 to 7 until five complete day-night cycles have been completed.
 If possible, packs removed in each repetition of Step 4 must include packs by rotation not previously removed.
-Record and report the maximum number and volume of fully frozen packs that can remain fully frozen at the end of the every night-time phase.

-Step 9: Review the data and calculate the MKT for each sensor in the vaccine storage compartment over the five day period.
+Record and report the maximum number and volume of fully frozen packs that can remain fully frozen at the end of every night-time phase. - Step 9: Review the data and calculate the MKT for each sensor in the vaccine storage compartment over the five-day period.
 Record the highest and lowest temperatures reached during the test.